torquebox/torquebox.org/news/2012-09-24-torquebox-2-1-2-released.md

 * We're a bit smarter about finding Bundler when `torquebox run` is used within an application that uses `bundle install --deployment`.
-If you've been fighting with errors like `no such file to -- bundler/setup` this should fix them.
+If you've been fighting with errors like `no such file to load -- bundler/setup` this should fix them.

 * We're much looser in our Thor dependency requirement for the torquebox gem so any error caused by TorqueBox requiring a Thor